jasonmerino/react-native-realm/README.md

 ## Examples

-Check out the [example react native app](react-native-example/README.md) to see realm-react in use.
+Check out the [example react native app](example/README.md) to see react-native-realm in use.